eXist-db/public-repo/README.md

-# public-repo
+# Expath Package Registry

-eXist Public Application Repository
+eXist Public Application Repository (public-repo)

-This application allows an eXist-db instance to host a repository of applications and libraries stored in the EXPath Package format.
+This application allows an eXist-db instance to host a repository of applications and libraries stored in the [EXPath Package format](https://expath.org/spec/pkg).
 Other eXist-db clients can browse available packages via Dashboard > Package Manager.

 The application: